 Jerk Ass: Mihaya and Hiroka, who simply can't rival Aki's over-the-top cruelty.

 Karmic Death: Dealed to them by Oni.
 Mihaya is almost as bad as Aki?
 She gets splattered in a dark alley, her remains almost unrecognizable.
 Hiroka is a mere thug?
-Oni throws her off a window in front of the whole class.
+Oni throws her out of the window in front of the whole class.
 Miyoko is the only one who repents?
-Shiina manages to save her life, but Oni still breaks her arm and rips a leg off her.
+Shiina manages to save her life, but Oni still breaks her arm and rips off one of her legs.

 Peer Pressure Makes You Evil: Miyoko.
 She's not a super bad person, but bullies Hiroko because she's shit scared of the other girls.
 Heck, they beat her up when she's late for the test tube incident.